jgm/lcmark/lcmark.1.md

 produces a LaTeX file using the template `letter.latex`, and setting the variable `cc` to `{"Smith","Jim Jones"}` and `sign` to `"yes"`.

-# AUTHORS

-lcmark is written by John MacFarlane.